vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

   - "For Beginners"
   - "Decision Trees"
   - "Random Forests"
-description: What Information Gain is (with examples) and how it's used to train Decision Trees.
+description: What Information Gain and Information Entropy are and how they're used to train Decision Trees.
 prev: "/blog/gini-impurity/"
 next: "/blog/intro-to-random-forests/"
 ---